peterschen/blog/site/content/posts/2024/20240211_protect-snapshots/index.md

 ## Caveats

 While the IAM deny policy will deny all matching API calls, there is one scenario that is not covered: [Scheduled snapshots](https://cloud.google.com/compute/docs/disks/scheduled-snapshots).
 As this service is using another API path it won't be affected by the IAM deny policy described in this article.
-Scheduled snapshot policy execution only acts on snapshots that were created with the active configuration of the policy (that means no retroactive deletion of snapshots) and only snapshots that were created by the same policy configuration.
+When a new snapshot is created during the snapshot policy execution, the expiration date is set to the snapshot.
+Later modification of the schedule will not mutate the initial expiration.
+That means that snapshot schedules can't be misused to purge snapshots from a project.
 While a caveat to the approach described in this article, it wont offer an attack surface for the scenario outline in the introduction.